Titans068/AI-Search-Algorithms/README.md

 This repository is a part of the Lab assignments of the course **CSE 714** (Artifical Intelligence Lab).

-Here, I tried to implement some Search Algorithms (in Python 3.7.3) including:
+Here, I tried to implement some Search (and a few Pathfinding) Algorithms (in Python 3.7.4) including:

 - Breadth First Search
 - Depth First Search